CompPhysics/AdvancedMachineLearning/README.md

 - Mathematics  of deep learning, basics of neural networks and writing a neural network code
 - Slides at https://github.com/CompPhysics/AdvancedMachineLearning/blob/main/doc/pub/week1/ipynb/week1.ipynb
 - Recommended reading Goodfellow et al chapters 6 and 7 and Raschka chapter 11
-- Video of lecture to be added
+- Video of lecture and whiteboard notes to be added

 ##  January 26-30

 - Mathematics  of deep learning, basics of neural networks and writing a neural network code
 - Slides at https://github.com/CompPhysics/AdvancedMachineLearning/blob/main/doc/pub/week2/ipynb/week2.ipynb
 - Recommended reading Goodfellow et al chapters 6 and 7 and Raschka et al chapter 11.
 For Pytorch see Raschka et al chapter 12.
-- Link to video of lecture  at https://youtu.be/
+- Link to video of lecture to be added